 In partnership with the Digital Finance Institute (DFI) and the British Columbia Technology Industries Association, Payments Panorama will showcase Canada’s first FinTech Cup, where Canadian FinTech start-ups compete for a $25,000 prize purse, Dragon’s Den style.
 Five finalists will pitch their concept before a jury of industry leaders from BitGold, 500 Startups, DFI and the CPA.
 The deadline for applications is May 27, 2016.

 Media are invited to attend Payments Panorama.
-For more information or to schedule an interview, please contact:
+For media inquiries, please visit the Media Centre.

 About the Canadian Payments Association: